-When drivers who have been consuming alcohol get behind the wheel, they put themselves and everyone with whom they share the road in danger of an accident, injury, or fatality.
-Severe accidents lead to severe injuries which can result in devastating physical, emotional, and financial pain for drunk driving accident victims and their families.
+When drivers who have been consuming alcohol get behind the wheel, they put themselves and other drivers in danger of an accident, injury, or fatality.
+Severe accidents lead to severe injuries, which can result in devastating physical, emotional, and financial pain for drunk driving accident victims and their families.

-At Viles & Beckman, we have decades of experience advocating for drunk driving victims who deserve compensation for losses related to their accident and injuries.
-If you have suffered injuries because of a drunk driver, let us help you seek justice.
-Contact Viles & Beckman at 239-334-3933 for a free consultation to discuss the details of your accident and injuries and determine the best course of action for your circumstances.
+If you have suffered injuries because of a drunk driver, let Viles & Beckman help you seek justice.
+We’ll discuss the details of your accident and injuries to determine the best course of legal action for your circumstances.

 Drunk Driving Accident Injuries

-Some of those who were in a drunk driving accident have walked away, most likely because the accident was a minor fender-bender that did not occur at high speed.
+Some people in a drunk driving accident have walked away uninjured, most likely because the accident was a minor fender-bender that did not occur at high speed.
 In these cases, injured victims can likely recover all their losses from their mandatory Florida personal injury protection (PIP) coverage because any injuries were minor.

 Others are not so fortunate.
-A drunk driving accident causes life-changing and/or life-threatening injuries, causing immense amounts of physical pain and the likelihood of lifelong treatment or challenges.
+A drunk driving accident can cause life-changing or life-threatening injuries, resulting in immense amounts of physical pain and the likelihood of lifelong treatment or challenges.
 These debilitating injuries require the expertise of a seasoned drunk driving accident attorney.
 Some examples include:

 Accidents Occur More Frequently When Alcohol Is Involved

 Those who drive under the influence risk causing multiple types of collisions with their vehicle.
-They might only cause property damage, hit a pedestrian, or crash into a motorcyclist or bicyclist.
+They may cause property damage, hit a pedestrian, or crash into a motorcyclist or bicyclist.
 When drunk drivers hit other vehicles, some types of accidents occur more frequently than others.
 They include:

-- Rear-end collisions.
 Drivers under the influence of alcohol lose their ability to judge time and distance and have slower reaction times.
-When vehicles in front of them slow or stop for traffic signal or a stop sign, or to make a turn, rear-end crashes often occur.
+When vehicles in front of them slow or stop for a traffic signal or a stop sign or to make a turn, rear-end crashes often occur.
 Like head-on collisions, drivers who are sleepy and drunk might also fall asleep at the wheel and strike the vehicle in front of them.

 Florida PIP Insurance and Drunk Driving Accidents